 It lacks a quick-change system.
 You need to be agile enough to switch between the exercises manually.

-The dimensions are 82.5×38×84.5 inches about L×W×H and warranty duration set by the company is five years for frame and parts while Power Rods have bagged a warranty for a lifetime.
+The dimensions are 82.5×38×84.5 inches about L×W×H, and the warranty duration set by the company is five years for frame and parts, while Power Rods have bagged a warranty for a lifetime.

 - Upgradable resistance

 - Horizontal bench covers more space while exercising

 PR3000 ecstatically defeats PR1000 for several exercises and stretchable resistance, the only shortcoming being the absence of cardio rowing.

 With over 50 powerful exercises and 210 pounds of resistance with scalability up to 310 pounds, it is something to admire.